 The trained neural network controller is expected to expand the scope of application of quadrupedal walking robots by proving its robustness in changing terrain, including the ability to move quickly and to walk and turn on soft surfaces like an air mattress or sand without losing balance.

 Reinforcement learning is an AI learning method used to create a machine that collects data on the results of various actions in an arbitrary situation and utilizes that set of data to perform a task.
-Due to the enormous amount of data needed for reinforcement learning, the method of collecting data through simulations that approximate physical phenomena in the real environment are widely used.
+Due to the enormous amount of data needed for reinforcement learning, the method of collecting data through simulations that approximate physical phenomena in the real environment is widely used.

 The research team also developed an artificial neural network structure that implicitly predicts ground characteristics by using a recurrent neural network that analyzes time-series data from the robot’s sensors.
 They equipped the robot dog RaiBo with a suitably trained controller and let the robot run on a soft sandy beach.
 The robot automatically adapted its walking to the terrain characteristics.